forta-network/docs/docs/index.md

     ---

-    Learn about how the protocol works, its governance and the role of the FORT token
+    Read about how the protocol works, its governance and the role of the FORT token

     [:octicons-arrow-right-24: Forta Overview](governance.md )